Wednesday, July 23, 2008

 Sensorimotor to Preoperational

 Had Middle not brought them to England, North’s Revolution would not have happened.
 This revolution was in no means a form of armed revolt or a demonstrated class struggle, but an uprising that stirred inside North’s head.
 All the same, it was the leading breakthroughs and popular ideologies in the Victorian and Edwardian times that brought it forth.
-Also, this revolution was the direct antecedent of North’s War, most popularly known as the
+Also, this revolution was the direct antecedent of North’s War, most popularly known as the Great War of Europe, which was then misjudged and misnamed as The War to End All Wars.

 North East I grew up without a mother and a father.
 He was only three years old when his mother Maria was murdered and his father Middle turned catatonic.
 He was raised by a French wet nurse named Victoire and a mysterious handsome woman whom he addressed as Aunt Irene.
 The wealth that middle accumulated legally in France had managed to be enough support for North only until he was five.
 From then until his mid-teens, he lived through the generosity of the Holmes brothers.

 From 1888 to 1896, he had been cared for by the most influential people in Western Europe.
-These were the people who walked the same path as the Easts that came before their time: They molded the socio-cultural and political panorama around them and by their own means—intentionally or not—turned history to the angle they deemed best, but they stayed out of the
+These were the people who walked the same path as the Easts that came before their time: They molded the socio-cultural and political panorama around them and by their own means—intentionally or not—turned history to the angle they deemed best, but they stayed out of the A List as far as history professors are concerned.
+At best they were considered fictional, and if they’re consciousness still lingers in this physical world even though their body had surrendered long ago to mother Universe, they would surely be happy with their status as it is.

 North East I was tutored by Aunt Irene about the basic rules of power, or roughly, manipulation and blackmail.
 She also taught him the art of secrecy and the practice of being discreet regarding one's affairs, plans, and real opinions.
 Being only five years old then, North had already managed to keep his relationship to Aunt Irene undetected by anyone, even by Nurse Victoire, even by Sherlock Holmes.